buildpacks/docs/content/docs/for-buildpack-authors/tutorials/basic-buildpack/02_building-blocks-cnb.md

 ## Using the Pack CLI

 The `buildpack new <id>` command will create a directory named for the buildpack ID.
+Make sure to run this command outside the `node-js-sample-app` directory created previously.

 Example:
 <!-- test:exec -->